danielbodnar/awesome-stars/README.md

 ## bigdata

-- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
-A Single place to Discover, Collaborate and Get your data right.
 - [unum-cloud/ustore](https://github.com/unum-cloud/ustore) - Multi-Modal Database replacing MongoDB, Neo4J, and Elastic with 1 faster ACID solution, with NetworkX and Pandas interfaces, and bindings for C 99, C++ 17, Python 3, Java, GoLang 🗄️
 - [volcano-sh/volcano](https://github.com/volcano-sh/volcano) - A Cloud Native Batch System (Project under CNCF)
 - [opendatadiscovery/odd-platform](https://github.com/opendatadiscovery/odd-platform) - First open-source data discovery and observability platform.
 We make a life for data practitioners easy so you can focus on your business.